hdShang/arxiv-daily/docs/cs-CV/2025-08-20/papers/250817437v2-pixie-fast-and-generalizable-supervised-learning-of-3d-physics-from-.md

 ---
 layout: default
-title: Pixie: Fast and Generalizable Supervised Learning of 3D Physics from Pixels
+title: "Pixie: Fast and Generalizable Supervised Learning of 3D Physics from Pixels"
 ---

 # Pixie: Fast and Generalizable Supervised Learning of 3D Physics from Pixels